MikkelHegn/SFHumio/README.md

 #type=servicefabric-platform payload.ID=18601 | tail(1) | max(payload.nodeCountsdownNodeCount)
 ```

-In the dropdown above the search text field we can select the widget type 'gauge'.
+In the dropdown above the search text field we can select the widget type 'Gauge'.
-We can save to a new or existing dashboard by clicking 'Save as..'
+We can save to a new or existing [dashboard](https://docs.humio.com/concepts/dashboards/) by clicking 'Save as..'

 ![freetext search](images/node-activity4.png)